- Animal and Food Science

 · Red: important concerns needing discussion and correction

-One copy of the report is given to the faculty member; another copy is filed in the CFS binder.
+One copy of the report is sent to the associate academic vice president for instruction; a second is given to the faculty member; and a third copy is filed in the CFS binder.

-Department chairs review teaching assignments and approved PDLs and Fellowships to ensure that the load for each faculty member meets approved guidelines for the type of contract he or she has accepted (see 2.2.2 Faculty Load Contracts).
+Department chairs review teaching assignments and approved PDLs and Fellowships to ensure that the load for each faculty member meets approved guidelines for the type of contract he or she has accepted (see 2.2.2 Faculty Load Contracts and 4.3.1 Faculty Load).

 Department chairs actively seek means of keeping faculty members current with trends in their discipline and with instructional innovations.
-Department chairs evaluate and place comments on the Faculty Professional Development Plans (see 2.3.2 Faculty Professional Development Plans).
-The plans are stored electronically and can be reviewed by the individual faculty members, their department chairs and college deans, and the Academic Office.
+Discussion of development plans happen during the faculty member's annual interview with the department chair.
+In this interview, department chairs review past activities, evaluate upcoming plans and activities, and place comments on the Faculty Professional Development Plans.
+The plans are stored electronically and can be reviewed by the individual faculty members, their department chair and college dean, and the Academic Office (see 2.3.2 Faculty Teaching and Professional Development Plans).

-Department chairs conduct interviews with each of their full-time faculty members on an annual basis, reviewing Faculty Professional Development Plans and communicating performance expectations (see 2.3.2 Faculty Professional Development Plans and 2.3.3 Faculty Performance).
+Department chairs conduct interviews with each of their CFS and visiting faculty members on an annual basis, reviewing upcoming teaching assignments, the Faculty Teaching Professional Development Plan, and communicating performance expectations.
 These interviews afford an important opportunity to recognize efforts, provide counsel, and offer encouragement.
-They can also be used to coordinate service assignments, PDLs, Fellowships, administrative leaves, and resources (see 2.3.4 Professional Development Leaves and Faculty Learning Fellowships, 2.3.8 Campus Service Assignments, 2.3.9 Campus Administrative Assignments, and 2.4.13 Professional Development Funding).
+The interview coordinates service assignments, PDLs, Fellowships, administrative leaves, and resource needs.
+They also review and discuss activities that positively and negatively impact a faculty member's ability to fulfill their role at the University.
+Where needed, the faculty member uses this information to complete a Conflict of Interest Disclosure form (see 2.3.2 Faculty Teaching Professional Development Plans, 2.3.3 Faculty Performance, 2.3.4 Professional Development Leaves and Faculty Learning Fellowships, 2.3.8 Campus Service Assignments, 2.3.9 Campus Administrative Assignments, and 2.4.13 Professional Development Funding).

 Office assistants are a vital part of the success of a department.
 In most cases, the office assistants have longer tenure in their positions than do department chairs.
 Counseling with the office assistant can yield great insight.
 Their capacity to do significant work is a tremendous assistance to the department and the department chair.